dadahcr2/reference/_posts/2025-01-13-mastery-specific-vehicle-mechanics.md

 Vehicle | Specific Vehicle Mechanics
 -- | --
-CC-EV | Activate boost: The more the boost is charged, the greater the XP Motocross |  50% more XP from tricks
+Beast | Use the integrated wheelie boost to improve XP collecting CC-EV | Activate boost: The more the boost is charged, the greater the XP Motocross |  50% more XP from tricks
 Hill Climber | Collect Coins